lukas-krecan/JsonUnit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-1. Describe which variant of the API are you using (AssertJ, Hmacrest, ...)
+1. Describe which variant of the API are you using (AssertJ, Hamcrest, ...)
 2. Create a small reproducible example and paste it the the bug report.
 3. Describe expected behavior